-- 1. in the case of electric service - a. the placement of wires and/or the installation of utility poles is located entirely upon the premises of the customer requesting service or upon a roadway right-of-way; and - b. the total length of the extension is less than one thousand (1,000) feet. - 2. in the case of telephone service - a. the extension, regardless of length, will be made by the installation of telephone wires to existing utility poles, or - b. the extension requiring the installation of new utility poles or placement underground is less than one thousand (1,000) feet in length.
+1. in the case of electric service

+a. the placement of wires and/or the installation of utility poles is located entirely upon the premises of the customer requesting service or upon a roadway right-of-way; and b. the total length of the customer is less than and the upond (1,000)

+b. the total length of the extension is less than one thousand (1,000) feet.

+2. in the case of telephone service

+a. the extension, regardless of length, will be made by the installation of telephone wires to existing utility poles, or b. the extension requiring the installation of new utility poles or placement underground is less than one thousand (1,000) feet in length.

-Setback from water means the minimum horizontal distance from the normal high water mark-line of a water body or tributary stream, or upland edge of a wetland to the nearest part of a structure, road, parking space or other regulated object or area.
+Setback from water means the minimum horizontal distance from the normal high water line of a water body or tributary stream, or upland edge of a wetland to the nearest part of a structure, road, parking space or other regulated object or area.